synw/django-mqueue/README.md

 #### Event Extra html

-You can add some extra html that will display after the event_class display:
+You can add some extra html that will display after the event_class label:

   ```python
 EVENT_EXTRA_HTML = {